- Construction of a new single family home or duplex, additions, alterations and remodel of an existing home

 When don't I need a permit?

-- Sidewalks, driveways and detached decks not more than 30 inches above adjacent grade and not over any basement or story below.
+- Sidewalks, driveways and detached decks, on private property, not more than 30 inches above adjacent grade and not over any basement or story below.

 - One-story detached accessory structures, provided the floor area does not exceed 200 square feet.